kyma-project/community/concepts/observability-strategy/configurable-monitoring/pocs/tools/metric-gen/README.md

 # metric-gen

-The tool is used to generate dummy OTLP metrics and send them to a provided grpc OTLP endpoint endpoint (e.g. an OpenTelemetry collector with a configured `otlp` receiver).
+The tool is used to generate dummy OTLP metrics and send them to a provided grpc OTLP endpoint (for example, an OpenTelemetry collector with a configured `otlp` receiver).

 ## Usage